Mooncey/gregorkalendar-frontend/gregor-kalendar/src/mock_data/README.md

   - ``slots`` is the same for any user of the team that requests it
   - ``teamInfo`` is the same for any user of the team that requests it

+## Post Member Request

+- Request Example: ``postMember.json``

+- For an OK Response:
+  - It returns response code 200 for a successful addition of the member to the team with the specified ``teamId``
+- For an Error Code Response, this occurs when:
+  - Adding a member was attempted, but the member's ``email`` already exists within the team of the specified ``teamId`` (Either within the leaders or the members).

+## Post Leader Request

+- Request Example: ``postLeader.json``

+- For an OK Response:
+  - It returns response code 200 for a successful addition of the leader to the team with the specified ``teamId``
+- For an Error Code Response, this occurs when:
+  - Adding a leader was attempted, but the leader's ``email`` already exists within the team of the specified ``teamId`` (Either within the leaders or the members).